twoojoo/node-smart-queues/README.md

 ### Redis Storage

-Will use Redis' lists as storage system. [ioredis](https://github.com/luin/ioredis) options must be provideded.
+Will use Redis' [sorted sets](https://redis.io/docs/data-types/sorted-sets/) as storage system. [ioredis](https://github.com/luin/ioredis) options must be provideded.
 If you think that the items pushed to the queue may be bigger than 512MB (maximum Redis record size), consider using the compression (gzip) shipped with the queue system.

 ```typescript
 import { Queue, redisStorage } from "node-smart-queues"